We will sing a song in Mandarin Chinese: ten little friends (十个小朋友)(shi2 ge4 xiao3 peng2 you3).

 For more information, take a look at List of Chinese Classifiers.

-To Mandarin-Chinese learners, the best way to learn measure word is memorizing them.
+To Mandarin-Chinese learners, the best way to learn to measure words is by memorizing them.

 Usually, there are some basic rules for the measure word if you know a bunch of them.